SantiPineda2000/API-Project-Template/README.md

 #### Tests interfering

-Make sure that the created `fixtures` are properly scoped, as well as proper clean up of tests.
+Make sure that the created `fixtures` are properly scoped.
+Properly clean up test data.
 Feel free to leave any recommendations for this problem.

 For more information about testing [check out this video](https://youtu.be/cHYq1MRoyI0?si=8vPOAz5H1fWHW6Mb) from **_freeCodeCamp.org_** (🔥).